 Should I Cut Off a Dying Alocasia Leaf

-If the alocasia leaf is turning yellow it does not turn green again, wait until the leaf has die back completely as alocasia are capable of reabsorbing the nutrients in the dying leaf for the plant to recycle.
+If the alocasia leaf is turning yellow it does not turn green again, wait until the leaf has died back completely as alocasia is capable of reabsorbing the nutrients in the dying leaf for the plant to recycle.
 Once the leaf has died back completely cut it back with a sharp pair of pruners.

 Alocasia Stems Drooping